-The Gartner Magic Quadrant concept is based on a customer-oriented market analysis in which the market is defined as a set of actual or potential customers, for a given set of products or services, who have a common set of needs or wants, and who reference each other when making a buying decision.
+The Gartner Magic Quadrant concept is based on a customer-oriented market analysis that defines a market as a set of actual or potential customers, for a given set of products or services, who have a common set of needs or wants, and who reference each other when making a buying decision.

-Accordingly, the customer information system (CIS) market is composed of utility companies looking for commercial off-the-shelf (COTS) software packages (commonly known as CISs) that address business-critical utility meter-to-cash (M2C) and customer service business processes.
-The CIS products cover two core utility life cycle processes: revenue management and customer management.
-In addition, CIS products also reach into two adjacent business process areas: commodity management and service delivery management.
+The customer information system (CIS) market is composed of utility companies looking for commercial off-the-shelf (COTS) software packages that address business-critical utility meter-to-cash (M2C) and customer service business processes.

 - Account maintenance

 - Order processing

 - Rate design

 - Credit collection

 - Statement preparation

 - Payment processing